tonibuenter/remotequery-java/README.md

 With RemoteQuery (RQ) you get a simple but powerful tool for creating backend services for web, mobile or standalone applications.

-With RQ you can solve security requirements in a powerful and simple way.

 With RQ you can use existing databases and database objects without changes.

+With RQ you can solve access requirements in a powerful and simple way.

 Currently, we have a Java and Python implementation ready.

-## ... just another Hibernate, JPA ?
+## ... just another object relational tool like Hibernate or JPA ?

-Yes indeed, but a much more efficient one.
+Yes indeed, but a much lighter and more efficient one.
 RQ does not introduce another level of complexity and uncertainty.
 RQ does not provide a sophisticated and magic mapping and optimization for DB access.
+All data access is done with explicit SQL statement like select, insert, update, delete or stored procedures.

-We strongly believe that the database and the SQL query developer can build the best queries.
+*We strongly believe that the database and the SQL query developers togethr can build the best queries.*

 Further, after years of the object to relational mapping, it seems obvious that a good relational database design is very important and should not be restrained by an additional layer such as Hibernate and JPAs.

-After starting with RQ the Java Code was reduced even using JPA and Hibernate by 80 per cent.
+After starting with RQ the Java source code was reduced - even using JPA and Hibernate - by 80 per cent.
 On the other side, the RQ code, of which 90 per cent are just SQL statements, has been proven to be easily maintainable and testable.

 ## The Highlights: